magento/magento2/setup/performance-toolkit/README.md

     N = 100 * 90 * 4 / 10000 = 4

-The *Merchandizing Pool* and the *Product Management Pool* should be taken into account when the number of product or category management threads needs to be calculated.
-For example, the number of threads in *Admin Create Product (Merchandizing)* group is calculated as follows:
+The *Merchandising Pool* and the *Product Management Pool* should be taken into account when the number of product or category management threads needs to be calculated.
+For example, the number of threads in *Admin Create Product (Merchandising)* group is calculated as follows:

-    N = {numberOfThreads} * {adminPoolPercentage} * {merchandizingPercentage} * {adminProductManagementPercentage} * {adminProductCreationPercentage} / 100 / 100 / 100 / 100
+    N = {numberOfThreads} * {adminPoolPercentage} * {merchandisingPercentage} * {adminProductManagementPercentage} * {adminProductCreationPercentage} / 100 / 100 / 100 / 100

 If {numberOfThreads} equals to 100: